maet3608/nuts-flow/sphinx/source/tutorial/rearranging.rst

 that defines which elements are treated as equal.

 ``Dedupe()`` preserves the order of the element in the input.
-See the following example:
+See the following example

 >>> [2, 3, 1, 1, 2, 4] >> Dedupe() >> Collect()
 [2, 3, 1, 4]

-More complex data often require a more sophisticated definition of equality and the key functions provides this:
+More complex data often require a more sophisticated definition of equality and the key functions provides this

 >>> data = [(1, 'a'), (2, 'a'), (3, 'b')]
 >>> data >> Dedupe(lambda (x, y): y) >> Collect()